 Talk to your surgeon about preferred methods for correcting pixie ear.
 How effective a revision surgery depend on the severity of the deformity and the amount of skin laxity your surgeon has to work with.
 For this reason, you might have to wait for some time to pass after the previous facelift if your skin is still too firm.

 » Do you suspect that you might have pixie ear?
-Use our free consultation tool to get feedback from multiple cosmetic surgeons.
+Meet our medical review team for a consultation to determine if you have an ear deformity.

 How can I prevent pixie ear?

 As the saying goes, prevention is better than a cure.
 Many facial plastic surgeons agree and have worked to improve facelift methods to reduce the likelihood of pixie ear and other complications.